stephenmathieson/node-obfuscator/readme.md

 ## How it Works

-Think [browserify](browserify) only for node, plus [UglifyJs](uglify).
+Think [browserify] only for node, plus [UglifyJs].
 Your entire project will be concatenated into a single file.
 This file will contain a stubbed `require` function, which will handle everything for you.
-This single file will be run through [UglifyJs](uglify), making it more difficult to read.
+This single file will be run through [UglifyJs], making it more difficult to read.

 Undoing this process is hopefully as painful as decompiling java bytecode.